 William H. Dutton is an Emeritus Professor at the University of Southern California (since 2002).
 He is living in Oxford and affiliated with the Oxford Internet Institute as a Senior Fellow, and the Global Cyber Security Capacity Center (GCSCC) of the Department of Computer Science as an Oxford Martin Fellow.
-In addition, Bill is a Visiting Professor in the School of Media and Communication at the University of Leeds.
+In addition, Bill is a Research Fellow at the Quello Center of Michigan State University, and a Visiting Professor in the School of Media and Communication at the University of Leeds.

 Prior to returning to Oxford, Bill was the Quello Professor of Media and Information Policy, Department of Media and Information in the College of Communication Arts and Sciences at Michigan State University (MSU), where he was Director of the Quello Center from 2014-18.

 From 1980, until moving to Oxford in 2002, Bill was a Professor in the Annenberg School for Communication and Journalism at the University of Southern California, where he continues an affiliation as Emeritus Professor.
 While at the Annenberg School, Bill was a Fulbright Scholar based in the UK at Brunel University, and later took a leave of absence to be National Director of the UK’s Programme on Information and Communication Technologies (PICT).

 His most recent books include The Oxford Handbook of Internet Studies (OUP 2013), four edited volumes on Politics and the Internet (Routledge 2014), and a reader entitled Society and the Internet, with Mark Graham (OUP 2014), with a new and revised second edition (OUP 2019).
 His most recent edited book is entitled A Research Agenda for Digital Politics (Elgar, 2020).
-His next book is on his concept of the Fifth Estate (OUP), and he plans to follow this with an advanced introduction to Political Communication (Elgar).
+His latest book is The Fifth Estate: The Power Shift of the Digital Age (OUP, 2023).